 Our group is a single purpose entity with the majority of our revenue being generated through our Distribution Network Operator (DNO) businesses.
-As WPD's Board members, we are wholly focused on WPD core business.
+As members of the WPD Board, we are wholly focused on WPD core business.
 We have extensive experience of electricity distribution.